Ensemble Directors: Dr. Glenn Smith and Rita Gigliotti

 Intent is focused with clarity of mind through various changes in performer’s brain wave patterns.
 The stressed-out, scattered mind can become focused through meditation and/or contemplative techniques.
-Each class will begin with a simple meditation that brings everyone to the same level of consciousness before any music is played (2/3 of ensemble work is accomplished here).
+Each class will begin with a simple meditation that brings everyone to the same level of consciousness before any music is played; two-thirds of ensemble work is accomplished here.

 Most of the time the music will be produced by the voice, drums, and/or Orff instruments.
 At some point near the middle or later part of the semester other instruments may be introduced.
 Musical materials will be drawn from modes (pentatonic and diatonic), rhythmic constructs, and the overtone series.
 Toning, chanting, overtone singing, and drumming will be the principal musical activities.

-Improvisation gives the performer the opportunity to get in touch with the heart (seat of emotion).
+Improvisation gives the performer the opportunity to get in touch with the heart or "seat of emotion."
 This can occur because:

 In order to access the creative source one must let go of the verbiage of our physical world programming and reach back to the creative source that lies within the higher self.
 These ensemble techniques are designed to help students with performance anxiety and serve as an aid in attaining a state of equanimity when performing.